-This intensive training experience intends to give you all you need to train others and implement the Partners for Change Outcome Management System (PCOMS).
+January 26-March 16, 2021 (24 hours of CEUs or CEs).
+Given COVID-19, the TOT is now totally online and offered in an 8-week course format.
+On 8 consecutive Tuesdays, from 1:00 to 4:00 PM Eastern, this intensive and totally online training experience gives you all you need to train others and implement the Partners for Change Outcome Management System (PCOMS).
 And it is the first step to become a Certified PCOMS Trainer.
-An in-depth coverage of the rationale for and research supporting PCOMS is provided as well as a thorough understanding of how to train others in the clinical nuances of using the ORS and SRS.
+An in-depth coverage of the rationale for and research supporting PCOMS is provided as well as a thorough understanding of how to train others in the clinical nuances of using the Outcome Rating Scale (ORS) and Session Rating Scale (SRS), including use in teletherapy services.
 Other vital topics include data collection and management with and without Better Outcomes Now, the secrets of agency implementation, and a four-step supervisory process that ensures successful implementation while simultaneously improving outcomes.
-Escape the cold and get everything you need to train and implement PCOMS at your organization, including all the training materials that Barry uses.

 Homework assignments and personal feedback will enhance the participants comprehension and take-home knowledge.
 Get everything you need to train and implement PCOMS at your organization, including all the training materials that Dr. Barry Duncan uses.

 Need more information?
 Contact Dr. Barry Duncan.

 The Train the Trainers conference was an insightful journey into all the facets of PCOMS.
 The training gave life to the use of the PCOMS as a tool to direct our work and evaluate how effective we are as helpers.
 It challenged me in both my own use of PCOMS, and equipping others to use.

 Steven I Palin, M.A., NCC, LPC, LPCS, Clinic Director, York Technical College

 I really enjoyed the entire PCOMS training.
 Just fascinating stuff.
 One of the best conferences I have been to, bar none.